St. John's University (New York City): Rankings and reputation

 In the 2021 U.S. News & World Report ranking of "National Universities", St. John's undergraduate program was ranked tied for 170th overall in the nation, tied for 39th out of 389 in "Top Performers on Social Mobility", tied for 124th out of 142 in "Best Colleges for Veterans", and 142nd out of 180 in "Best Value Schools".

-The School of Law was ranked tied for 74th but for 2023 is ranked 84th.
+The School of Law was ranked 84th for 2023.
 The School of Education ranked tied for 105th in the U.S. by U.S. News & World Report for 2021.

-Forbes ranked St. John's 407th on its "America's Top Colleges" list in 2019 out of the 650 best private and public colleges, universities and service academies.
+Forbes ranked St. John's 202nd on its "America's Top Colleges" list in 2024–25 out of the 500 best private and public colleges, universities and service academies.
 In order to be considered for the rankings, the school had to qualify as one of the top 15% of the 4,300 degree-granting postsecondary institutions in the US.

 Student life

-Though a Roman Catholic institution, the students are of all faiths.
+Though a Catholic institution, the students are of all faiths.
 St. John's offers and funds, through the Student Government, more than 180 academic, professional, and recreational student organizations, as well as the St. John's Bread and Life program which is dedicated to serving the poor by providing food, services, and support resources.
 Mass is held on the Queens Campus three times daily and the sacrament of confession is available daily.
-There are many devotions held at the University as well, such as Adoration, the Rosary and Miraculous Medal Novena.
+There are many devotions held at the university as well, such as Adoration, the Rosary and Miraculous Medal Novena.
 The Student Government also works to host many notable guest speakers throughout the academic year.

-Although no rail station directly serves the campus, numerous stations offer one-bus connections via MTA.
-For the subway, these stations include Kew Gardens/Union Turnpike as well as 169th Street and Main Street Flushing.
-The LIRR's Jamaica station also provides direct bus service to campus.
-The St. John's Campus Shuttle runs non-stop from Jamaica Station to the Queens Campus, Monday through Friday.

 Fraternities and sororities

-St. John's doesn't allow fraternity and sorority residences like most schools, rather offering them as clubs.
+St. John's does not allow fraternity and sorority residences like most schools, rather offering them as clubs.
+There are 32 recognized fraternity and sorority chapters at St. John's.